matomo-org/developer-documentation/docs/how-piwik-works.md

 - `log_conversion` contains conversions (actions that match goals) that happen during a visit
 - `log_conversion_item` contains e-commerce conversion items

-Those tables are designed and optimized for fast insertions, as the tracking API needs to be as fast as possible to handle website with heavy traffic.
+Those tables are designed and optimized for fast insertions, as the tracking API needs to be as fast as possible in order to handle websites with heavy traffic.

 The content of those tables (and their related PHP entities) is explained in more details in the ["Piwik database schema" guide](/guides/persistence-and-the-mysql-backend#log-data-persistence).